Codepath-Group-Project-Fall21/Group-Milestone/README.md

 ## Overview
 ### Description
 [Description of your app]
-An app that allows users to browse games that are popular now and create an account to make comments on the game page.
+An app that allows users to browse video games that are popular now and create an account to leave comments on the game page.
+It could be potentially used as an app for making friends with games

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social Networking / Game
 - **Mobile:** This app would be primarily developed for mobile.
+Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
 - **Story:** Give users a list of popular games and categorize them.
 Users can also leave comments under the game introduction page so that it gives users a chance to communicate with each other and even become game friends.
 - **Market:** Anyone who likes to play video games can choose to use this app.
-- **Habit:** The app can be used as often or unoften as the user wanted depending on when they need to buy a new game or when a new game is announced
+- **Habit:** The app can be used as often or unoften as the user wanted depending on when they need to buy a new game or when a new game is announced.
-- **Scope:**
+- **Scope:** We will analyze the types of games people like and taste, and then maybe evolve into a game communication application to expand its use.
+Great potential for collaborating with Discord or other game communication applications.

 ## Product Spec